mlswg/mls-architecture/draft-ietf-mls-architecture.md

 While the ways to handle MLS credentials are not defined by the protocol or the architecture documents, the MLS protocol has been designed with a mechanism that can be used to provide out-of-band authentication to users.
-The "authentication_secret" generated for each user at each epoch of the group is a one-time, per-client authentication secret which can be exchanged between users to prove their identities to each other.
+The `authentication_secret` generated for each user at each epoch of the group is a one-time, per-client authentication secret which can be exchanged between users to prove their identities to each other.
 This can be done, for instance, using a QR code that can be scanned by the other parties.